Cassation Court Upholds Over 3 Years' Sentence For Drug Dealer

 The higher court maintained that the SSC had followed the proper procedures in issuing the sentence against the defendant.

-“It was clear to the court that the defendant confessed willingly to possessing the illegal drugs,” the higher court said.
+“It was clear to the court that the defendant confessed willingly to possessing the illegal drugs and that he was selling illegal narcotics to six to eight people on a daily basis,” the higher court said.

-The Court of Cassation judges presiding were Yassin Abdullat, Nayef Samarat, Mohammad Khashashneh, Qassem Dughmi and Hammad Ghzawi.
+The Court of Cassation judges were Mahmoud Ebtoush, Fawzi Nahar, Majid Azab Ibrahim Abu Shamma and Mohammad Shreiri.

 Legal Disclaimer: